TristanStormDesign/Wonder/README.md

 2. **Set up the database:**

--Create a database called wonder.
+- Create a database called wonder.
--Import the SQL schema (included as wonder.sql) to create the users, questions, and answers tables.
+- Import the SQL schema (included as wonder.sql) to create the users, questions, and answers tables.

 3. **Configure the database connection:**

-In all PHP files where a database connection is required, ensure the following credentials are correct:
+- In all PHP files where a database connection is required, ensure the following credentials are correct:

 $conn = new mysqli('localhost', 'root', '', 'wonder');

 4. **Run the server:**

-Start your Apache or web server and navigate to the project directory.
+- Start your Apache or web server and navigate to the project directory.

 5. Visit the platform:

-Open your browser and go to http://localhost/wonder-platform.
+- Open your browser and go to http://localhost/wonder-platform.